An Introduction to Shiro (formerly JSecurity) – A Beginner’s Tutorial Part 1

 From the Shiro web site:

-Shiro is a powerful and flexible open-source Java security framework that cleanly handles authentication, authorization, enterprise session management and cryptography.
+Apache Shiro is a powerful and easy-to-use Java security framework that performs authentication, authorization, cryptography, and session management.

 In March 2009, JSecurity's developers changed the JSecurity name to Ki and then to Shiro for various reasons.
 So you may hear/read about reference to all three names.
 According to the Apache Software Foundation: "Ki entered the Apache Incubator in June, 2008" (http://incubator.apache.org/projects/ki.html, accessed on April 5, 2009).
-As of April 5, 2009, the current release of Ki is version 0.9.0 final.
+In September 2010, Shiro became a Apache Top Level Project.
+The current release (January 2011) of Shiro is 1.1.0.

 Shiro provides powerful capabilities with minimal setup--if you're able to use Shiro's configuration defaults in your project.
 But even if you're not able to use the defaults, you can provide your configuration to Shiro or you can extend one or more of the Shiro classes to customize how it works.